gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 or returning cancels confirmation.
 Reading BCM faults and toggling maximum hold do not require that confirmation.
 Existing availability, stationary-vehicle and dyno conditions still apply. `Command queued` and `requested` mean that a request was accepted, not that an ECU confirmed completion.
-Immobilizer displays its state;
+Immobilizer displays its state in Information;
 the separate existing steering-wheel gesture changes it. `Read BCM faults` opens a result browser after the option is enabled in Feature setup.
 It reads BCM codes, not faults from every ECU.
 USB capture, ELM diagnostics and the temporary IBS